2007 Eilat bombing: The attack

 After infiltrating Israel on 29 January 2007, Saqsaq made his way to Eilat, and when he was in the Simchon neighborhood, he hitched with an Israeli man who was senior officer in the IDF reserves, Lt.
 Col. Yossi Waltinsky.
 Waltinsky stated later on in an interview with Channel 10 that he had suspected the hitchhiker was up to something, mainly due to his suspicious heavy clothing and lack of knowledge of Hebrew, nevertheless, he was not able do anything at that point until the suspicious passenger was out of his car.
 Waltinsky dropped the passenger off near a gas station, about a kilometer from where the attack took place.
 He immediately phoned the local police station, explaining his encounter and telling the police he believed the man was a terrorist.
 The call was made seven minutes before the attack came.

 Upon receiving Waltinsky's call, two patrol cars were dispatched to investigate.
 Meanwhile, Saqsaq, who wore a long black winter coat on a warm sunny day, soon approached a small bakery.
 The local police later on stated that the suicide bomber was carrying the bomb in a backbag rather than an explosives belt.

 Saqsaq apparently only stopped at the bakery for coffee, and planned to proceed to a final destination to detonate the bomb, but when he saw the police approaching, he detonated the bomb in the bakery.

 This was Eilat's first suicide bombing, and the first attack to succeed against Israel since 17 April 2006 (others had been attempted, but thwarted by Israeli security forces).
 Although it was the first suicide bomb to hit the city which is a quiet Red Sea holiday resort, through the years there have been other acts of terror committed near Eilat.

 The perpetrators

 Palestinian Islamic Jihad claimed responsibility for the attack, together with two other terrorist groups.
 The bomber was identified as 21-year-old Muhammad Faisal al-Siksik from northern Gaza.
 Al-Siksik's family noted that he was missing for three days, but they knew he was going on a suicide bombing mission.

 Aftermath

 Near the site of the attack, a memorial was built in memory of the three people killed in the attack.

-In the gaza strip, a large crowd gathered outside the bomber's home to praise the attack.
-"Mohammed be happy, You will go directly to heaven." the crowd chanted, while children held pictures of the bomber.
+In the Gaza Strip, a large crowd gathered outside the perpetrator's home to praise the attack.
+"Mohammed be happy, You will go directly to heaven." the crowd chanted, while children held pictures of the perpetrator.
 He looked pensive in one image, and held a machine gun in another.